Member Book Discount

 Based on broad reading in such diverse fields as educational theory, law, history, and political science, as well as on the AAUP's own investigative reporting, The Future of Academic Freedom combines theoretical sweep with the practical experience of its author, a leader and activist in the AAUP who is an expert on campus free speech.
 The issues Reichman considers—which are the subjects of daily conversation on college and university campuses nationwide as well as in the media—will fascinate general readers, students, and scholars alike.

-Henry Reichman is emeritus professor of history at California State University, East Bay, and chair of the AAUP's Committee on Academic Freedom and Tenure.
+Henry Reichman is emeritus professor of history at California State University, East Bay, and served for many years as chair of the AAUP's Committee on Academic Freedom and Tenure.
 He is the author of Censorship and Selection: Issues and Answers for Schools.

 University Reform: The Founding of the American Association of University Professors